-April’s 12 Months of Math theme is Financial Literacy.
-Financial literacy includes banking, accounting, spending, budgeting, and saving money.
+The world of money includes banking, accounting, spending, budgeting, and saving.
 Math skills are essential to managing your money wisely now and over time.
 Aside from basic addition and subtraction, long term planning involves higher levels of math as well, as it requires identifying patterns and trends.
-Financial literacy will allow you to act with confidence when buying a car, building credit, planning a trip, or saving for college.
+Financial literacy will allow you to act with confidence when buying groceries, building credit, planning a trip, or saving for college.

 Thank you to this month’s sponsor: